-Accommodation on safari is in a combination of the base camp, Kujwana, Mokolwane Tree House camp and on 10 night safaris, sometimes also in a temporary 'fly' camp.
-Kujwana is an authentic, comfortable yet unpretentious camp that is continually being upgraded by PJ and his team.
+Accommodation on safari is at the base camp, Kujwana, with a night (on safaris of at least 7 nights) generally included at Mokolwane Tree House camp and on 10 night safaris, sometimes also in a temporary 'fly' camp.
+Kujwana is an authentic, comfortable yet unpretentious camp that has been continually upgraded by PJ and his team over the last few years.
 It can sleep up to 14 guests in 4 'suites' (2 large riverside suites and 2 mini suites) and 3 large walk-in twin / double Meru safari tents, each set on a raised wooden platform, with its own bathroom with shower and flush loo.
-Suites and tents are linked by a teak walkway to the camp's main social area, which is under a canopy of trees and has sitting, dining, library and bar areas set with comfortable sofas & chairs as well as a campfire area, a tree house with lovely view and a small plunge pool with sun beds - perfect for a dip after riding on hot Delta days.
+Suites and tents are linked by a teak walkway to the camp's main social area, which is under a canopy of trees and has sitting, dining, library and bar areas set with comfortable sofas and chairs.
+There is also a campfire area, a tree house with lovely view and a small plunge pool with sun beds - perfect for a dip after riding on hot Delta days.
 Mokolwane (owned and run by a separate company) is a lovely little camp with 5 spacious tree house rooms, each with its own bathroom with shower and flush loo, built 2 metres up in the trees.
 On 10 night safaris you may also stay at a simple 'fly' camp (the name comes from the days explorers headed off with just a fly sheet to make a temporary camp), or on platforms in the trees, in the area around the Quaapo River.
-The fly camp is set up ahead by staff - there are tables & chairs, a shared long drop loo, dinner is eaten al-fresco by the campfire and nights are on platform beds or bedrolls under mosquito nets - a thrilling way to experience the bush under a canopy of Southern Hemisphere stars.
+The fly camp is set up ahead by staff.
+It has tables and chairs, a shared long drop loo, dinner is eaten al-fresco by the fire and nights are on platform beds or bedrolls under mosquito nets - a thrilling way to experience the bush under a canopy of Southern Hemisphere stars.
 Beds at all camps (and bedrolls at fly camp) are made up with cotton sheets, pillows and duvets and towels are provided.
-Safari rates are per person with no single supplement charged.
-Overall the OHS camp atmosphere is low key and laid back; dress is relaxed, when not riding you are welcome to spend time by yourself, enjoying the peace, quietly reading, relaxing by the pool or watching birds and game or you can be more social, joining others for a drink and chat in the sitting and bar area, exactly as you wish.
+Safari rates are per person; there is usually no single supplement for single travellers but this is availability allowing - usually 2 singles maximum per group.
+Overall the OHS camp atmosphere is low key and laid back; dress is relaxed, when not riding you are welcome to spend time exactly as you wish - be that by yourself, enjoying the peace, quietly reading, relaxing by the pool or watching birds and game or more socially, joining others for drinks and to chat in the sitting and bar area.